-Risk type Details The Group has metrics in place to monitor the exposure of its wholesale corporate lending portfolio to six high transition risk sectors which are: automotive, chemicals, construction and building materials, metals and mining, oil and gas, and power and utilities.
+Risk type Details Wholesale Credit Risk The Group has metrics in place to monitor the exposure of its wholesale corporate lending portfolio to six high transition risk sectors which are: automotive, chemicals, construction and building materials, metals and mining, oil and gas, and power and utilities.
 The relationship managers engage with their key wholesale customers through a transition engagement questionnaire (formerly the transition and physical risk questionnaire) to gather and assess information about the alignment of customers' business models to net zero economy and their exposure to physical & transition risks.
 Responses from the questionnaire are utilised to create a climate risk score for its key wholesale customers.
-Wholesale Credit Risk The Group's credit policies require relationship managers to comment on climate risk factors in credit applications for new money requests and annual credit reviews.
+The Group's credit policies require relationship managers to comment on climate risk factors in credit applications for new money requests and annual credit reviews.
 The policies also require manual credit risk rating overrides if climate is deemed to have a material impact on credit risk under 12 months if not already captured under the original credit risk rating.
 Key developments in 2024 include the roll-out of the transition engagement questionnaire.
 Also, climate risk guidelines has been developed for relationship managers to further embed climate risk considerations into credit risk assessments.
 Key challenges for further embedding climate risk into credit risk management relate to the availability of adequate physical risk data to assess impacts to the wholesale customers.
 Retail Credit Risk Climate risk may impact retail credit risk through an increase in credit losses on our retail mortgage portfolio due to the impact of physical risk.
 The retail credit risk mortgage policy requires to conduct an annual review of climate risk management procedures, to ensure they remain fit for purpose.
 Within the mortgage portfolios, properties or areas with potential heightened physical risk are identified and assessed locally with exposure monitored using risk indicators.
 A reduction in property value, higher insurance costs and insurance availability are potential future financial impacts for higher risk properties.
 Additionally, retail credit risk will follow the Group's guidance to implement physical risk assessment at mortgage origination for retail customer by 2025.
-Climate risk may impact Treasury Risk through increased regulatory requirements and from changes to customer behaviours, which may result in increased deposit outflows.
+Treasury Risk Climate risk may impact Treasury Risk through increased regulatory requirements and from changes to customer behaviours, which may result in increased deposit outflows.
 From a capital risk perspective, climate risk has been considered as part of the internal capital adequacy assessment ('ICAAP') in 2024.
 Treasury portfolios were included within scope of the Hong Kong Monetary Authority's Climate Risk Stress Test ('CRST'), the impacts of which were considered as part of the ICAAP.
 Internal Liquidity Adequacy Assessment Process ('ILAAP') included assessment of how climate risk may impact the key liquidity risk drivers and identify potential impact of climate risk exposures.
-Treasury Risk In October 2024, HSBC Group published Green Financing Framework, in alignment with the International Capital Market Association Green Bond Principles.
+In October 2024, HSBC Group published Green Financing Framework, in alignment with the International Capital Market Association Green Bond Principles.
 This framework promotes transparency, forming part of our sustainability strategy and helping to further our aim of supporting our clients in transitioning to a net zero future.
-Pension Risk Climate risk could result in additional costs within the Group's defined benefit pension plans, due to changes in the pension plans' investment performance or through having to meet evolving regulatory requirements.
-The Group's global policies on the oversight of pension investments explicitly reflect climate considerations.
-HSBC Group has provided training on how to consider ESG risk in pension investments.
-HSBC Group also conducts an annual exercise to estimate the exposure of its largest pension plans (including the Group) to climate risk.

-Embedding the climate risk approach continued
+Embedding the climate risk approach (continued)